AureKoudert/AureKoudert/README.md

 <h3 align="center">A programming student in France</h3>

-- I'm currently working on a javascript project
+- I'm currently working on a Vite/Vue project for Legrand
 - 🌱 I'm currently learning **Lua**